-AN S 475E: Intercollegiate Judging Training and Competition: Horses (0-4) Cr.
-1-2.
-Repeatable.
-F.S.
+AN S 475E: Intercollegiate Judging Training and Competition: Horses

-Specialized training in evaluation and grading of livestock, livestock products, and livestock production management plans.
+Specialized training in evaluation of horses.
+Emphasis placed on familiarity with anatomical terms/structures, the use of comparative terminology, and decision making skills.
 Maximum of 6 credits may be applied toward graduation.